Dorothy Musuleng-Cooper

-During 1994, she was appointed as the Vice-chairperson of the National Patriotic Front of Liberia, the guerilla movement of Charles Taylor.
-In 1994, she was appointed as Foreign Minister of Liberia during the period of civil war.
+During 1994, she was appointed the Vice-chairperson of the National Patriotic Front of Liberia, the guerrilla movement of Charles Taylor.
+In 1994, she was appointed Foreign Minister of Liberia during the period of civil war.
 In 2001, Taylor's government established a Ministry of Gender and Development (MoGD) and appointed Cooper as the first minister to that position and continued till 2005.
-She died on June 30, 2009 at the John F. Kennedy Memorial Hospital in Monrovia and was survived by four of her eight biological children.
+She died on June 30, 2009, at the John F. Kennedy Memorial Hospital in Monrovia and was survived by four of her eight biological children.

 Early life

 Cooper was born in Arthington in Montserrado County to Augustus Washington Cooper Sr. and Irene Anna Flossy Knight.
 Cooper attended San Francisco State University with a bachelor's and master's degree in Elementary Education.
-She Completed her B.S from College of West Africa in Monrovia and M.S. at San Francisco State College during the 1970s.
-She worked as a school teacher between graduation and high school and matriculation in 1964 in San Francisco in 1964, and later went on to work in curriculum development in the Ministry of Education.
+She completed her B.S from College of West Africa in Monrovia and M.S. at San Francisco State College during the 1970s.
+She worked as a school teacher between graduation and high school and matriculation in 1964 in San Francisco, and later went on to work in curriculum development in the Ministry of Education.
 She had also previously served as the principal of Cuttington University College.